If you’re wondering about the expenses associated with ensuring your property is divided and distributed according to your wishes, you are not alone.

 It is quite common for people to ask, How much does an estate planning attorney cost?

-Many people are so concerned with the estate planning attorney cost that they never understand the actual expense and thus pass without proper estate planning.
+Many people are so concerned with estate planning fees that they never understand the actual expense and thus pass without proper estate planning.

 Less than half of Americans have a Will.
 Without a Will, you are putting your estate and loved ones in a challenging position once you pass.